 The two-way dialogue between the Board and employees is facilitated by a combination of engagement methods.
 These are set out in full below and include face-to-face discussions at meetings, site visits, and attendance at employee events.
-With 2022/23 being the first year in which in-person engagements could fully resume, the Board-employee programme travelled to 32 sites encompassing all of SSE's Business Units and a number of corporate functions.
+With 2022/23 being the first year in which in-person engagements could fully resume, and is consistent with employee feedback the Board-employee programme travelled to 32 sites encompassing all of SSE's Business Units and a number of corporate functions.